laravel-enso/tables/README.md

 This means that the configuration is not re-read as long as the component is not re-drawn.

 For the data editor functionality (WIP), separate requests will be used.

+Note: In order to make the above requests, named routes are required.

 #### Configuration
 The table comes with with a publishable configuration file which you may update in order to fit your